 - Scaling: You’re becoming an “industry-builder,” mostly involved in the generation of other factories, of replication by others.
 You may still have your own essential lab and factory, but you’re increasingly focused on recruiting other doers and helping them replicate the model at good-enough quality.
 (Funders: Fund this!
 This is the impact jackpot!
 You don’t get enough chances to have this kind of leverage.)

 Given these criteria, estimate where you are and “place the dot” as in the figure below.
 That dot will tell you much of what you need to know about your priorities in both the near and medium term.
-Ask yourself, “What do I need to do to move up the curve?”
+Ask yourself "what do I need to do to make a quantum leap up the curve?"

 There’s nothing precise here, but having to think about and commit to how far along you might be is super-useful.

 The Big Shift is the collective set of activities that will drive sustained acceleration toward the Dream.
 There are five of them (there are probably more, but these are the ones that seem to matter most).
 To varying degrees, all are essential: